War crimes of the Wehrmacht: Reprisals and the Holocaust

-Soviet POW camps
+Crimes against Soviet POWs

 The Geneva Convention relative to the Treatment of Prisoners of War had been signed by Germany and most other countries in 1929, while the USSR and Japan did not sign until after the war (the final version of the Third Geneva Convention of 1949).
 This meant that Germany was legally obliged to treat all POWs according to it, while in turn, Germans captured by the Red Army could not expect to be treated in such a manner.
 The Soviet Union and Japan did not treat prisoners of war in accordance with the Geneva Convention.
 While the Wehrmacht's prisoner-of-war camps for inmates from the west generally satisfied the humanitarian requirement prescribed by international law, prisoners from Poland (which never capitulated) and the USSR were incarcerated under significantly worse conditions.

 By December 1941, more than 2.4 million Soviet Red Army troops had been taken prisoner.
 These men suffered from malnutrition and diseases such as typhus that resulted from the Wehrmacht's failure to provide sufficient food, shelter, proper sanitation and medical care.
-Prisoners were regularly subject to torture, beatings and humiliation.
+Prisoners were regularly subject to summary execution, torture, mutilation, beatings and humiliation.
 All Jews, commissars, "intellectuals" and Muslims serving in the Red Army were either executed by the Wehrmacht or handed over to the SS to be shot.

 The Muslim POWs were shot because they were circumcised, and therefore might be Jewish; it was felt to be safer to simply shoot all circumcised POWs rather run the risk that a Jewish POW might escape execution by claiming to be a Muslim.
 Reflecting the close co-operation between the Wehrmacht and the SS was an Einsatzgruppen report, which read:In Borispol, following a demand by the Commandant of the local P/W camp, a platoon of Sonderkommando 4 shot 752 Jewish prisoners of war on 14 October and 356 on 16 October 1941 including several commissars and 78 wounded Jews handed over by the camp medical officer.